DerGrosseDaniel/AfterEffect-Snippets/README.md

 - create a collection of filmed cameramovements which were 3d tracked an can be used for video footage to give it a realistic handheld motion
 - 3D Camera Tracker -> DepthMap -> Blur in Abhänigkeit der Map -> künstlicher Fokus setzen
 - rumspielen mit valueAtTime()

+There will be no list with file discriptions.
+You have to read the file names to get the purpose and then open it to get more infos in the comments.